 Resume education example: A smart start

 Although the education section of your warehouse worker resume may be short, it’s still worth including.
-One of the big advantages to working in a warehouse is that you don’t need a fancy college degree to get started.
-In fact, a high school diploma may not even be required, depending on the company.
+One of the big advantages to working in a warehouse is that you don’t need a college degree to get started.
+In fact, a high school diploma may not even be required.

 You should indicate the name and location of your high school, and dates attended, only if you don’t have a college degree or other post-secondary education.
 List degrees or diplomas in reverse chronological order, from highest to lowest level.
 Be sure also to list a degree-in-progress, indicating your major and expected graduation date.